Athletics at the 1972 Summer Olympics – Men's high jump

-The men's high jump field event at the 1972 Olympic Games took place on September 9 & 10.
+The men's high jump field event at the 1972 Olympic Games took place on September 9 and 10 at the Olympiastadion in Munich, Germany.
 Forty athletes from 26 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Jüri Tarmak of the Soviet Union; he was the last man to win an Olympic gold medal using the straddle technique.
 The more popular and more widely used Fosbury Flop technique was the most common technique used.

 Tarmak's win was the Soviet Union's third victory in the men's high jump.
 The Soviet Union reached the podium for the fifth consecutive time, while the United States did so for the 17th consecutive time with Dwight Stones's bronze.
 East Germany won its first men's high jump medal, in its first appearance, with Stefan Junge's silver.
 It was the first time since 1956 that an athlete from outside the United States and Soviet Union reached the podium.

 Background

-This was the 17th appearance of the event, which is one of 12 athletic events to have been held at every Summer Olympics.
+This was the 17th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1968 Games were eighth-place finisher Lawrie Peckham of Australia (also a 1964 finalist), ninth-place finisher Ingomar Sieghart of West Germany, and twelfth-place finisher Ahmed Senoussi of Chad.
 The top jumper of the previous year, world record holder and winner of the Pan American Games, was Pat Matzdorf from the United States.
 But in a surprise, he failed to make the US team, leaving the field wide open.

 Cambodia, Cameroon, Iran, South Korea, Malawi, and Somalia each made their debut in the event; East Germany competed separately for the first time.
 The United States appeared for the 17th time, having competed at each edition of the Olympic men's high jump to that point.